 The operation included four scenarios taking place in four geographically distinct areas of the Canadian North.

-Operation NANOOK 2012 (1–26 August 2012) demonstrated Canada's Arctic capabilities in two widely separated locations: Inuvik and Tsiigehtchic, N.W.T., in the western Arctic, and Hudson Strait, Hudson Bay and its littoral area, including Churchill, Man., in the eastern Arctic.
+Operation NANOOK 2012 (August 1 to 26, 2012) demonstrated Canada's Arctic capabilities in two widely separated locations: Inuvik and Tsiigehtchic, N.W.T., in the western Arctic, and Hudson Strait, Hudson Bay and its littoral area, including Churchill, Man., in the eastern Arctic.

 In the western scenario, air and land forces worked with the RCMP and other whole-of-government partners in a simulated security incident.
 In the eastern scenario, an RCMP-led whole-of-government response to a simulated “vessel of interest” included a request for military assistance.
 Both scenarios emphasized the primary focuses of the Canadian Armed Forces at home: safeguarding the nation, deterring threats to Canadian security, and responding to emergencies anywhere in the country.

 International participants on Operation NANOOK 2012 included:

 - a warship from the Royal Danish Navy;

 - observers from the United Kingdom and the United States.

 Operation NANOOK 2012 involved more than 1,250 personnel from the RCN, the Canadian Army (including the Canadian Rangers), the RCAF and CANSOFCOM.